ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 ## Presentation

-TGJS is based on Google App Engine (GAE), Google Datastore (GD), Google Compute Engine (GCE) and Google Cloud Storage (GCS).
+This App is based on Google App Engine (GAE), Google Datastore (GD), Google Compute Engine (GCE) and Google Cloud Storage (GCS).
 TGJS run on a tiny instance of GAE, with his interface you can schedule jobs which are saved in Datastore.
 GAE crontab run by default every 1 min and then read jobs list scheduled in Datastore, create job queues wich can automatically create GCE instances.

-TGJS with GCE can run your scripts from GCS on instance startup.
+This App with GCE can run your scripts from GCS on instance startup.
 When instances are shutdown GCE can run your shutdown script and TGJS can  stop or delete the GCE instance after an elapsed time indicated by you.

 ### 1 - Checkout the code skeleton